-- A worker's residence, unless the worker's residence regardless of the relationship, • is a certified foster care home. - A hospital once the recipient has been admitted. - A licensed congregate setting.
-A licensed congregate setting includes licensed ICFs/DD, community homes, Center-Based Respite facilities, and Day Habilitation programs. - Outside the state of Louisiana, but within the United States or its territories. unless there is a documented emergency or a time-limited exception (not to exceed 30 days) which has been prior approved by the OCDD regional waiver office and included in the recipient's Plan of Care. - Outside the United States or territories of the United States.
+- A worker's residence, unless the worker's residence regardless of the relationship, is a certified foster care home. - A hospital once the recipient has been admitted. - A licensed congregate setting.
+A licensed congregate setting includes licensed ICFs/DD, community homes, Center-Based Respite facilities, and Day Habilitation programs. - Outside the state of Louisiana, but within the United States or its territories, unless there is a documented emergency or a time-limited exception (not to exceed 30 days) which has been prior approved by the Human Services Authority or District office and included in the recipient's POC. - Outside the United States or territories of the United States.
+NOTE: Time spent on a cruise ship that leaves and returns to the same United States port of call is eligible for IFS services.
+Time spent off the cruise ship and in a foreign country or territory is not eligible for IFS services.
+Tickets for these types of trips should not be purchased until a revision to the comprehensive plan of care has been approved by the Human Services Authority or District office.
+Recipient funds are not allowed to be used to purchase travel tickets for direct service workers accompanying the recipient on the trip without written approval from the Human Services Authority or District office.